ramakrishnadas/ramakrishnadas/README.md

 ## About Me

-- I'm currently learning ...
+- I'm currently learning Next.js, React.js, Laravel, Tailwind
-- My goals are to ...
+- My goals are to become a full-time software developer and learn to work efficiently.
-- Ask me about ...
+- Ask me about

 ## Technologies and Tools